-None of us will be the same person after our experience with narcissistic abuse, and that is okay.
-If we put in the work, we can come out of the flames with stronger boundaries, self-awareness, and a refusal to tolerate anything less than what we deserve.
+None of us will be the same person after our narcissistic abuse experience, which is okay.
+If we work, we can come out of the flames with stronger boundaries, self-awareness, and a refusal to tolerate anything less than what we deserve.

 Here are the signs that you are becoming to heal from the narcissistic abuse that you endured.